[Ord. No. 3883, 12-20-2018]

 No ground equipment shall be permitted; and

-No portions of the small wireless facility shall extend horizontally from the surface of the pole or structure more than sixteen (16) inches.
+No portions of the "Fast-Track" shall extend horizontally from the surface of the Utility Pole or Existing Structure more than sixteen (16) inches.

-The Director may for good cause shown alter the maximum specifications qualifying as a "small wireless facility" stated in the definition thereof by up to fifty percent (50%) if the carrier demonstrates that it:
+Waiver For Good Cause Shown.
+Additionally, the Director may for good cause shown increase any one (1) or more of the maximum volumetric specifications from the definition of a "Fast-Track" by up to fifty percent (50%) if the applicant demonstrates that it:

-A detailed site plan, based on a closed boundary survey of the host parcel, shall be submitted indicating the exact location of the facility, all dimensions and orientations of the facility and associated equipment, in addition to all existing and proposed improvements, including buildings, drives, walkways, parking areas, and other structures, public rights-of-way, the zoning categories of the subject and adjoining properties, the location of and distance to off-site residential structures, required setbacks, required buffer and landscape areas, hydrologic features, and the coordinates and height AGL of the existing structure, if applicable;
+A detailed site plan, based on a closed boundary survey of the host parcel, shall be submitted indicating the exact location of the facility, all dimensions and orientations of the facility and associated equipment, in addition to all existing and proposed improvements including buildings, drives, walkway, parking areas, and other structures, public right-of-way, the zoning categories of the subject and adjoining properties, the location of and distance to off-site residential structures, required setbacks, required buffer and landscape areas, hydrologic features, and the coordinates and Height AGL of the Utility Pole, or Existing Structure, if applicable;

 All other information necessary to show compliance with the applicable requirements of this Chapter.

-The application shall be reviewed by the Director to determine compliance with the above standards, including, specifically, design, location, safety, and appearance requirements and shall transmit the application for review and comment by other departments and public agencies as may be affected by the proposed facility.
+Review.
+The application shall be reviewed by the Director to determine compliance with the above standards, including specifically, design, location, safety, and appearance requirements and transmit the application for review and comment by other departments and public agencies as may be affected by the proposed facility.

-The Director shall issue a decision on the permit within the time frame permitted by applicable law.
-The Director may deny the application or approve the application as submitted or with such modifications or conditions as are, in his/her judgment, reasonably necessary to protect the safety or general welfare of the citizens and property values consistent with and to affect the purposes of this Chapter.
-The Director may consider the purposes of this Chapter and the factors established herein for granting a special use permit as well as any other considerations consistent with this Chapter.
-A decision to deny an application shall be made in writing and state the specific reasons for the denial.
+Decisions; Denials Required In Writing.
+The Director shall issue a decision on the permit within the time-frame permitted by applicable law.
+The Director may deny the application or approve the application as submitted or with such modifications or conditions as are, in his/her judgment, reasonably necessary to protect the safety or general welfare of the citizens and property values consistent with and to affect the purposes of this Chapter and subject to applicable law.
+The Director may consider the purposes of this Chapter and the factors established herein for granting a Special Use Permit as well as any other considerations consistent with the Chapter.
+A decision to deny an application shall be made, in writing, and state the specific reasons for the denial.

 Special Use Permit Required.
-All proposals to construct or modify wireless communications facilities not permitted by Section 491.050 (Permitted Use) or Section 491.060 (Administrative Approval) or not fully complying with the general requirements of this Chapter shall be permitted only upon the approval of a special use permit authorized consistent with Section 420.020 following a duly advertised public hearing by the Planning and Zoning Commission, subject to the following additional requirements, procedures, and limitations:
+All proposals to construct or modify a Wireless Communications Facilities not permitted by Section 491.050 (Permitted Use) or Section 491.060 (Administrative Approval) or not fully complying with the General Requirements of this Chapter, except for modifications under 47 U.S.C. § 1455(a) which must be approved, shall be permitted only upon the approval of a Special Use Permit authorized consistent with Section 420.020 following a duly advertised public hearing by the Planning and Zoning Commission, subject to the following additional requirements, procedures, and limitations:

 Applications.
-Applications for special use permits shall be filed on such forms required by the Director and processed subject to the requirements of and in the manner established by applicable law, herein, and for special use permits in the Zoning Code and, in addition to such other requirements, shall be accompanied by a deposit of one thousand five hundred dollars ($1,500.00).
+Applications for Special Use Permits shall be filed on such forms required by the Director and processed subject to the requirements of and in the manner established by applicable law, herein, and for Special Use Permits in the Zoning Code and, in addition to such other requirements, shall be accompanied by a deposit of one thousand five hundred dollars ($1,500.00), to the extent permitted by applicable law to the specific Wireless Communications Facility.
 Any amount not used by the City shall be refunded to the applicant upon written request after a final decision.
-Except as otherwise provided by law, no application for a special use permit under this Section shall be deemed complete until the applicant has paid all fees and deposits required under this Chapter, submitted certified engineering plans, and provided written authorization to pursue the specific application from the real and personal, if any, property owner.
-Applications requesting any information that is prohibited by federal or State law under the applicable circumstance shall be deemed inapplicable to the subject application.
+Except as otherwise provided by law, no application for a Special Use Permit under this Section shall be deemed complete until the applicant has paid all fees and deposits required under this Chapter, submitted certified engineering plans, and provided proof of owner consent as required by Section 491.030.
+Applications requesting any information that is prohibited by Federal or State law under the applicable circumstance shall be deemed inapplicable to the subject application.

 Additional Minimum Requirements.
-No special use permit shall be issued unless the applicant has clearly demonstrated by substantial evidence that placement of wireless communications facilities pursuant to Section 491.050 (Permitted Uses) or Section 491.060 (Administrative Approval) of this Chapter is not technologically or economically feasible.
+No Special Use Permit shall be issued unless the applicant has clearly demonstrated by substantial evidence that placement of Wireless Communications Facilities pursuant to Section 491.050 (Permitted Use) or Section 491.060 (Administrative Approval) of this Chapter is not technologically or economically feasible.
 The City may consider current or emerging industry standards and practices, among other information, in determining feasibility.